Municipal-Wide Land Use Planning

 on your web site it says there is a municipality wide land used by law june 18 2024? with being the case , why are you doing this very restive byaw?

-Mike brown asked 11 months agoThanks for your question.
+Mike brown asked about 1 year agoThanks for your question.
 You are referring to the Municipal-Wide Land Use Bylaw Pertaining to Coastal Protection Regulations that was adopted by Council on June 18, 2024.
 While this Land Use Bylaw is currently in effect, it focuses specifically on coastal protection and does not fulfill the provincial requirement for comprehensive land use planning.
 The municipality needs to develop a Municipal-Wide Land Use By-law that addresses the Statements of Provincial Interest and applies zoning to all properties to meet the provincial requirement.

 Follow Project

-Interactive Draft 2 Zoning Map
+Interactive Draft 3 Zoning Map

 Important Docs